raspiblitz/raspiblitz/README.md

 To open a payment channel with another node you can use this option.

+TODO: RaspiBlitz Telegram Group Info

-Find interessting nodes to open channels with on online directories like [1ML.com](https://1ml.com/).
+Find interessting nodes to open channels with on online directories like [1ML.com](https://1ml.com/) or join the RaspiBlitz NodeManager telegram group to meat prople to open channels with.

 *This is just a very basic shell script.
 For more usability try the RTL Webinterface (under Services) or connect a (mobile) wallet with your RaspiBlitz.*